 Myth #2: Mastering Keywords is the Same as Mastering SEO

-We all know that keywords are vital in constructing highly visible content, but it’s definitely possible to take this too far.
+We all know that keywords are vital in constructing highly visible content, but it's definitely possible to take this too far.
 One of the worst content creation sins is to assume that a list of high ranking keywords can simply be plugged into a text, resulting in stellar page rankings.
-Unfortunately, things just aren’t that simple.
+Unfortunately, things just are not that simple.